kfwong/avpn-v2.1/wp-content/plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 3. screenshot-4.png

 == Changelog ==

+= 1.4 =
+ * Added an options for define the background color of custom social share buttons
+ * Added a new options for show/hide the buttions, so now if you will be click on hide buttons and then go to next page OR reload same page,then buttons will be not publish in front end,so buttons status will be remain until you will not change the their status by click on show/hide buttons
+ * Added an options for manage the general text  (like "Show buttons", "Hide buttons"..etc)
+ * Fixed some JS issues

 = 1.3 =
  * Added an options for add the social share buttons on bottom of the content on every post/pages